vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 because my body does need a bit more sleep.
 The general mix of motivations for getting out of bed is pretty similar to what it used to be.

+Overall, I have weak anecdotal evidence that sleeping at the low end of the range can cause more pain, but on the other hand one of my best days (2024-08-03) was after just 7 hours of sleep, so I'm not too sure.

+### Relationship with temperature

+It looks like heat can exacerbate my overall sense of discomfort, and make me notice the pain a bit more.
+I haven't seen clear evidence that heat (within the range I am exposed to) meaningfully affects the amount of pain.

 ### Productivity impact